 INTRODUCTION

 The Medical Dictionary for Regulatory Activities terminology (MedDRA) was designed for sharing regulatory information for human medical products.
-However, unless users achieve consistency in how they assign terms to verbatim reports of symptoms, signs, diseases, etc., and in methods for data retrieval and evaluation, use of MedDRA cannot have the desired harmonising effect in the exchange of coded data.
+In order for MedDRA to harmonise the exchange of coded data, users should be consistent in the assignment of terms to verbatim reports of symptoms, signs, diseases, etc.

 MedDRA is a large terminology with very specific (“granular”) terms called Lowest Level Terms (LLTs) that serve to accurately record the reporter’s words (verbatim term).
 LLTs are generally synonyms linked to their parent terms known as Preferred Terms (PTs).PTs are also relatively specific and large in number.

 While a highly granular terminology such as MedDRA reduces the need for interpretation at data entry, it impacts the processes of data retrieval, sorting and presentation necessary for support of drug development, pharmacovigilance and risk management.
 The hierarchical structure of MedDRA facilitates data retrieval by providing grouping terms (High Level Terms [HLTs] and High Level Group Terms [HLGTs]) that aggregate the very specific terms used for coding into broader medical categories.
 MedDRA’s multiaxiality (assignment of a PT to more than one System Organ Class [SOC]) allows flexibility in data retrieval via primary and secondary paths.
 Whilst grouping terms and multiaxiality permit a reasonable first approach to data retrieval, the complexity of MedDRA requires guidance to optimise the results.